 Aggies will face the Eagles in their final home game of 2012

 The Pac-12 Network will air Saturday's Aggies-Cardinal men's basketball game

 Fans that donate a new, unwrapped toy have the option to purchase general admission tickets for five dollars

-Vogt graduated from Lakeland in 2002, earning his bachelor's degree in marketing.
-An outstanding player for the Muskies, Vogt scored 1,123 career points, ranked second all-time with 183 three-pointers and was among the Div.
-III national leaders in three-point percentage during his final two years.
-He also earned a trio of all-conference honors.
+A native of Milwaukee, Wisconsin, Vogt graduated from Lakeland College in 2002 with a bachelor's degree in marketing.
+An outstanding player for the Muskies, Vogt was a three-time all-conference performer and scored 1,123 points throughout his career.
+He is ranked No. 2 all-time with 183 three-point field goals and was amongst the Div.
+III national leaders in three-point percentage during both his junior and senior seasons.